- Do I need to register for the ceremony?

-Graduates will receive two copies of the printed university commencement program in the mail a few days before the ceremonies.
+Graduates will receive two copies of the printed university commencement program when they pick up their regalia at the UF Bookstore in the Reitz Union starting April 18.
 These keepsake programs have the names of graduates this semester.

 (Please note this may not be an exhaustive list, as it reflects applications at a given point in the semester; academic honors designations are determined at this time and may have fluctuated through the course of the semester)

 Approximately two weeks before graduation weekend, the full PDF of the programs will be available online at past commencement programs.
 This version can be viewed and/or downloaded at any time once it becomes available.